Ezylpro/weather-api/README.md

     > **Note:** This command will run `composer install` to install the dependencies, so it may take a few moments to complete.

-    > **Note:** After the setup, you can start using Laravel Sail instead of `docker`.
+    > **Note:** After the setup, you can start using Laravel Sail to interact with docker.
 You can also create a shell alias to simplify this process.
 Check out this guide on setting up an alias: [Laravel Sail Alias Configuration](https://laravel.com/docs/11.x/sail#configuring-a-shell-alias)

 5. **Start the Containers**